 Spread out over the Lesser Caucasus, Borjomi-Kharagauli National Park covers three of the country’s regions and is one of the largest in Georgia.
-It is accessible year-round in some form or another, and with many hiking, biking, horse riding, and snowshoeing trails, it has a lot to offer.
+It is accessible year-round in one form or another, and with many hiking, biking, horse riding, and snowshoeing trails, it has a lot to offer.

 *Some of the links in this post are affiliate links – if you purchase a product or service via these links, we may earn a small commission at no extra cost to you.
 This helps offset the cost of running this blog and keeps us travelling so that we can continue to produce great content for you.
 We greatly appreciate your support!*